uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 ## Digital Technologies | Algorithms

-{comment Could include Algorithms as well because of RLE/encoding Algorithms}

 When pixels are used to represent images, the process we go through to convert digits into these pixels is a type of Algorithm.
 There are many different algorithms computers use to do this, and the one they use depends on things like the file type of the images being displayed, for example if it is a picture like a .png or .jpeg, or a video file like an .mp4 or .avi; or what resolution the image is.
 We also use Algorithms to compress images to smaller file sizes, which means they use less memory, can be processed more quickly, and are faster to download.

-{comment Through lerning about image representation students practice algorithmic thinking and pattern matching...}
+Through lerning about image representation students practice algorithmic thinking, pattern matching, and abstract thinking.

 ## Vocabulary Explained